margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

 Identity and authentication for the Management Interface are provided by the [Margo Identity and Authorization Framework](../identity/identity-framework.md) and the [WFM Identity Profile](../identity/wfm-identity-profile.md).
 A WFM Client and a WFM are each provisioned with an X.509-SVID before any Management Interface call is made.

+## Target Names

+`targetName` is the WFM Client-reported name of a deployment target.
+It identifies the device, gateway, or child device path a WFM uses for capability reporting, desired state assignment, and deployment status correlation.
+Every Management Interface surface that names a deployment target uses `targetName`.

+A `targetName`:

+* MUST be stable for the lifetime of the target relationship.
+* MUST consist only of unreserved characters as specified in [RFC3986](https://www.rfc-editor.org/rfc/rfc3986#section-2.3) in each path segment.
+* MAY contain `/` separators to represent a see-thru [gateway](../../concepts/gateways/gateways.md) hierarchy, in the form `{name}[/{name}[/{name}...]]`.
+* MAY use `*` as the final path segment only where this specification explicitly allows gateway-selected placement.
+* MUST be treated as opaque by the WFM except where this specification defines gateway path interpretation.

+A `targetName` is a name, not a universally unique device identifier.
+Margo reserves the term `deviceId` for a universally unique device identifier assigned by a Device Fleet Manager or another authoritative inventory system, and does not use it on the Management Interface targeting surface.

 ## API Definition
 The REST API is defined via the OpenAPI Specification: